-The Bible/Intercultural Administration concentration provides students with a broad foundation in business coupled with an understanding of intercultural issues.
-This program is designed for the student who desires to be engaged in direct or indirect intercultural ministry or business-asmission organization.
+The Intercultural Administration concentration provides students with a broad foundation in business coupled with an understanding of intercultural issues.
+This program is designed for the student who desires to be engaged in direct or indirect intercultural ministry.
 Several credit hours are completed while the student participates in an extended international internship of up to six months.

 BU 101 Introduction to Business 3

 BU 305 Intercultural Finance 3

 BU 403 Legal Environment of Business 3

 BU Upper level business electives 9

 SS 214 Cultural Anthropology 3

-IS Intercultural Studies electives (EDGE program) 9
+IS Intercultural Studies electives 9

-ACCOUNTING 36
+ACCOUNTING

-The Business and Technology Program offers a Bachelor of Science in Accounting degree.
 The accounting area provides students with a broad foundation in accounting procedures and theory that prepares students for a career in the accounting field.
-The student who graduates from this program will complete 132 hours of study to earn a major in Bible and a major in Accounting.
 The student may desire to sit for the Certified Management Accountants exam or the Uniform C.P.A.
 Examination I Nebraska.
 The Uniform C.P.A.
-Examination includes additional course requirements beyond the 132 semester hours taken at Grace.
+Examination includes additional course requirements beyond the hours taken at Grace.
 Academic advisors at Grace work closely with students who are considering certification options.
 The degree is earned as a cooperative program with Bellevue University.
 Courses marked with the double asterisk are taken at Bellevue University.

 AC 311 Intermediate Accounting 1 3

 AC 312 Intermediate Accounting 2 3

 AC 321 Cost Accounting 3

 AC 331 Income Tax Accounting 3

 AC 341 Accounting Information Systems 3

 AC 416 Advanced Accounting Problems 1 3

 AC 442 Financial Auditing 3

 AC Upper Level Accounting Elective 3

 BU 101 Introduction to Business 3

 BU 301 Corporate Finance 3

 BU 403 Legal Environment of Business 3

 BU 431 Business Internship 3